whisperpine/gitlab-compose/terraform/README.md

 All the hostnames should target at `https://gitlab`, including gitlab and container registry.

-Enable **No TLS Verify** in public hostname configs, if **https** is used in EXTERNAL_URL.\
+Enable *No TLS Verify* in public hostname configs, if *https* is used in `EXTERNAL_URL`.\
-Because the server-side tls cert is managed by gitlab-integrated service, not provided by Cloudflare.
+Because the server-side TLS cert is managed by gitlab-integrated service, not provided by Cloudflare.

 ## References